What is domestic violence?

 It is a pattern of physically and/or emotionally abusive behavior used to control someone with whom the abuser has an intimate or family relationship.

-Washington law says domestic violence is when someone:
+Washington law says domestic violence happens when someone does one of these:

-Hits you, assaults you (including sexual assault), or harms you physically in any way OR
+Hits, assaults (including sexual assault), or harms you physically in any way

 Causes you to fear immediate physical harm or assault

-The person causing the harm or threatening you must be:
+The person causing the harm or threatening you must be one of these:

-Someone with whom you currently have or have had a dating relationship AND/OR
+Someone you live with now or used to live with who you have or had a dating relationship with

 Someone you have a child with

-Here are examples of incidents that can cause you to fear immediate harm:
+What are some examples of things that can cause fear of immediate harm?

 restraining your freedom of movement